Are you paying for the right HIFU procedure?

 5. How many sessions are needed?

-BONUS: A question we get asked all the time:
+BONUS: A question we always get asked:

 Ulthera vs HIFU – What’s the difference?